About the Pass the PRO Act Campaign

 After nearly 100 years without positive labor law reform, we must work together to pass the PRO Act.

-The Pass the PRO Act Campaign is supported by 70 unions and federations comprising 5 million members.
+The Pass the PRO Act Campaign is supported by 180 unions, 50 combined state labor federations, and statewide building trades councils comprising of more than 9 million members.

 ways the PRO Act can transform labor rights in the United States